mathewtrivett/gogo/README.md

 ## Install Dependencies

-[Python3](https://www.python.org/downloads/) - GoGo will only work with Python3.x to make sure you have Python 3 installed run:
+[Python3](https://www.python.org/downloads/) - GoGo will only work with Python3.x.
+To make sure you have Python 3 installed run:
-`python3 --version`
+`python3 --version`.
+If you don't have Python3, install it by visiting [Python3](https://www.python.org/downloads/) and follow the instructions there.

-[PyGame](http://www.pygame.org/hifi.html) - To make sure your pygame installation is compatible with Python 3 run:
+[PyGame](http://www.pygame.org/hifi.html) - Make sure your pygame installation is compatible with Python 3 run:
 `pip3 install pygame`

 [DotMap](https://github.com/drgrib/dotmap) - Allows for dot notation access of a dict object.